traneric/prompt-eng/CONTRIBUTING.md

 # Contributing with Research Reports

-If you would like to contribute with a Research Report describing the resutls of your exploration, please use the template provided at:
+If you would like to contribute with a Research Report describing the results of your exploration, please use the template provided at:

 [Research Report Template](./MY-REPORT.md)